|

 936-262-8522tel/fax

-- September 2006: $3000 for the Big Thicket Science Conference, number IV, a meeting to discuss and better understand the ecological behavoir and protection needs of this diverse area of southeast Texas.
+- September 2006: $3000 for the Big Thicket Science Conference, number IV, a meeting to discuss and better understand the ecological behavior and protection needs of this diverse area of southeast Texas.
 The Conference will be held in Beaumont, Texas, March 22-25, 2007.

-- September 2007: $5000 for the Thicket of Diversity project, an all-taxa inventory of flora and fauna in the Big Thicket.
+Thicket of Diversity project, an all-taxa inventory of flora and fauna in the Big Thicket.

 Big Thicket Natural Heritage Trust